Salem numbers, spectral radii and growth rates of hyperbolic Coxeter groups: The spectral radius of a Coxeter transformation

 If~$p_k\ge4$, the last line equals~$(1+t)\cdot\Delta_{p_1,\dots,p_k -1}(t) -t\cdot\Delta_{p_1,\dots,p_k -2}(t)$, which proves~(1).
 On the other hand, if~$p_k=3$, we have~$\left([p_k-2]A + B\right) = \Delta_{p_1,\dots,p_{k-1}}(t)$, since~$[1] = 1$.
 This proves~(2). \end{proof}

-\begin{proof}[Proof of Proposition~\ref{eq_prop}] We note that we can permute the~$p_i$ without changing~$\Delta_{p_1,\dots,p_k}(t)$ or~$\Phi_{p_1,\dots,p_k}(t)$.
-Repeatedly using the recursion formulas~(1) of Lemma~\ref{Coxeterskein} and Lemma~\ref{growthskein}, we can hence reduce the statement to the case where all~$p_i$ are in the set~$\{2,3\}$.
-Using the recursion formulas~(2) of Lemma~\ref{Coxeterskein} and Lemma~\ref{growthskein}, we can further eliminate all the~$p_i=3$.
-In particular, if there is at least one~$p_i =2$, we are done by the Examples~\ref{starexample} and~\ref{rightangledexample}.
-If~$p_i = 3$ for all~$i$, we can reduce to the case~$k=1$, with~$p_1=3$.
-In this case, the statement~$\Delta_3(t) = [4] = \Phi_3(t)$ is a straightforward verification.
+\begin{proof}[Proof of Proposition~\ref{eq_prop}] First of all, we note that we can permute the~$p_i$ without changing~$\Delta_{p_1,\dots,p_k}(t)$ or~$\Phi_{p_1,\dots,p_k}(t)$.
+Repeatedly using the recursion formulas~(1) of Lemma~\ref{Coxeterskein} and Lemma~\ref{growthskein}, the statement can hence be reduced to the class of cases where all~$p_i$ are in the set~$\{2,3\}$.
+Within this class, we now proceed by induction on the number~$N$ of~$p_i = 3$.

+We have two base cases,~$N=0$ and~$N=1$.
+If~$N = 0$, we are in the case~$k$ arbitrary and~$p_i = 2$ for all~$i$.
+In this case, we are done by the Examples~\ref{starexample} and~\ref{rightangledexample}.
+If~$N = 1$, there are two possibilities to consider.
+If~$k=1$, then~$\Delta_3(t) = [4] = \Phi_3(t)$ is a straightforward verification.
+If~$k\ge2$, we use the recursion formulas~(2) of Lemma~\ref{Coxeterskein} and Lemma~\ref{growthskein} to reduce the statement to the case~$N=0$.

+For the inductive step, we assume that~$N\ge 2$.
+As before, we use the recursion formulas~(2) of Lemma~\ref{Coxeterskein} and Lemma~\ref{growthskein} to reduce the statement to the case~$N-1$.
 This finishes the proof. \end{proof}

 We are now ready to prove our second main result.